 Moider was exactly what they got away with.
 In a skit set in prison, Jerry’s bunk collapses on Martin below.
 ‘What are you doing?’ asks Martin.
 ‘I felt loinesome,’ replies Lewis.

 Lewis’ on-screen queerness may have been just a phase – but what a phase!
 It was so unruly, so indefinable, so crazy, so ticklish, so exhilarating that gays – and probably most people today – don’t know what to do with it.
 Or where to put it.
-It’s a bit scary, frankly.
+Frankly, it’s a bit scary.

 But that – in addition to still being piss your pants funny – is precisely what is so great about it.
 And why I still think classic Lewis is as much fun as sodomy.